emanmunir/Character-Frequency-Calculator-Coal-Project-/README.md

 ## File Structure

-- `freq_calc.asm`: Assembly code file containing the character frequency calculator.
+- `cproj.asm`: Assembly code file containing the character frequency calculator.
 - `README.md` (this file): Readme file providing information about the program.

 ## Usage

-1. Assemble and link the `freq_calc.asm` file using an appropriate x86 assembler and linker.
+1. Assemble and link the `cproj.asm` file using an appropriate x86 assembler and linker.
 2. Run the resulting executable to input a string and choose the display format.

 ## Procedures